I-Miles/I-Miles/README.md

 ## My name is miles:

 -  I’m currently working on back-end and cybersecurity.
--  I’m currently learning HTML, CSS, JavaScript and Python.
+-  I’m currently learning JavaScript, Python and C++.
--  my main stack is cybersecurity and back-end
+-  my main stack is cybersecurity.

 <hr>